 Additionally, Shelley Eddington won the CrossFit Games™ as a Master in 2016 (50 -54 category) under their guidance, and they also work with Kari Pearce and BK Gudmundsson among many other top Athletes.

-In principle, losing weight and shedding fat will occur when you expend more calories than you consume.
+In principle, losing weight will occur when you expend more calories than you consume.